ChintPatel/CMPE297-HW1-Agents-using-Google-adk/README.md

 Youtube video playlist: https://www.youtube.com/playlist?list=PLGNt_mXNKtop8tI9TfhX-L7cNLEflvmV3

+Renovation-agent contains code for the prototype agent
+ - Uses an image or text to create a plan for building a prototype of a project

 Personal_Assistant folder contains the code for making AI agents with ADK.
  - Uses various tools which are provided to the agent to search web and access information